tskatia/CAPITOL/README.md

 <img width="1163" height="572" alt="image" src="https://github.com/user-attachments/assets/c0b2a28b-435f-48cd-b67f-b52ec3c29088" />

 **Key insights:** while the deep learning model with custom FastText embeddings performed competitively (0.82), the simpler logistic regression achieved the best results (0.84).
-This suggests that specific keywords (caètured well by TF-IDF) are highly discriminative markers for political affiliation in this dataset.
+This suggests that specific keywords (captured well by TF-IDF) are highly discriminative markers for political affiliation in this dataset.

 ## What I learned:
 * How to train custom word embeddings (FastText) to capture sematnic relationsgips in niche domains (political slang).